Available Degrees

 ENGINEERING DIPLOMA

-Research and Innovation engineer diploma
+Diploma in Research and Innovation Engineering

 • Participation in an integration seminar bringing together students from the three schools, including an international conference on a Muse theme (Nourish, Care, Protect) and group work sessions on sustainable transitions;